 AML is a heterogeneous blood disorder in terms of cytogenetic, molecular, epigenetic, phenotypic and morphological characteristics.
-The diagnosis is established by the presence of 20% or more blasts of myeloid origin in the bone marrow or peripheral blood.
-AML can be classified according the classification system established by the World Health Organization as revised in 2016.
+The diagnosis is established by the presence of 10% or more blasts of myeloid origin in the bone marrow or peripheral blood for AML with recurrent genetic abnormalities, or with 20% or more blasts of myeloid origin in case of mutated TP53, AML with myelodysplasia-related gene mutations or cytogenetic abnormalities, or for AML not otherwise specified.
+AML can be classified according to the international consensus classification as published in 2022.

 AML is characterized by the inhibition of differentiation and the subsequent accumulation of cells at various stages of incomplete maturation, and by the reduced production of mature hematopoietic cells.
 Cytopenia’s cause clinical manifestations, with symptoms and signs of anemia (such as fatigue and dyspnea), neutropenia (such as infections), and thrombocytopenia (such as hemorrhage), which are usually present at the time of diagnosis and predominate during treatment.

 AML is a complex and dynamic disease characterized by numerous driver mutations, i.e. acquired somatic mutations and competitive clones that contribute to the development of the disease over time.

 Conventional cytogenetic analysis is mandatory if a diagnosis of AML is suspected.